ThunderSoft-XA/demo-Smart-Pressure-detector/README.md

 Basic Information:

-A Demo of Qualcomm MDM9206
+A Demo of Qualcomm MDM9206,for the promotion of Qualcomm technology.

 Maintainer: Kou Zhiwu,JiangYuan,Wang Jie,Yan Shaohui,YangRong.